bianbian/bianbian.github.com/_posts/2012-09-20-delete-git-branch-in-remote-repository.md

 category: tech
 tags: linux, git
 ---
-How to deleting a branch in remote repository?
+How to deleting a git branch in remote repository?

 In git v1.5.x and 1.6.x: